 Knowing Illinois long term care costs is important to your long term care planning.
 Because, your regional and local cost of care indicates how much long term care coverage to include in your financial plan.

-One of the most comprehensive studies on the cost of long term care is conducted annually by Genworth Financial.
-Their 2018 Cost of Care Survey looked at long term care costs in 440 regions across the United States.
-Another study by John Hancock Life Insurance Company includes a Cost of Care Calculator.
-That calculator allows you to look at Illinois long term care costs adjusted for inflation.
-Here is a regional list of Illinois long term care costs:
+The largest study on the cost of long term care is conducted annually by Genworth Financial.
+Their 2019 Cost of Care Survey includes long term care costs in 440 regions across the United States.
+And their Cost of Care Calculator lets you look at Illinois long term care rates adjusted for inflation.
+Here are current Illinois long term care costs:

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

-Long term care insurance companies offering this protection are required by the Long Term Care Insurance Illinois Partnership to offer specific benefits.
+Long term care insurance companies offering this protection are required by the Illinois Long Term Care Partnership to offer specific benefits.
 This requirement can help simplify your benefit selection when buying your long term care insurance.

-Illinois long term care insurance providers, in conjunction with the Long Term Care Insurance Illinois Partnership Program, provide LTC insurance policies commonly referred to as Partnership Policies.
+Illinois long term care insurance providers, in conjunction with the Illinois Long Term Care Partnership Program, provide LTC insurance policies commonly referred to as Partnership Policies.
 It is Section 6021 of the 2005 Deficit Reduction Act that allows for Qualified State Long Term Care Insurance Partnerships.

 Illinois LTC Partnership Rates

-Thus we recommend comparing Partnership to non-Partnership LTC insurance policies because a wider range of options may be available and better suited to your situation.
-One of our licensed professionals can clearly illustrate the differences.
-Simply fill out the form on this page to get customized long term care insurance quotes and comparisons.
+Thus we recommend comparing Partnership to regular LTC insurance policies because a wider range of options may be available and better suited to your situation.
+One of our licensed professionals can illustrate your options.

 Long Term Care Insurance Illinois Reciprocity

-The State of Illinois has reciprocity with other states LTC Partnership Programs.
-Here’s an example of how LTC Partnership reciprocity works: If you purchase a qualifying long term care insurance Partnership Policy in another State, you will not lose your asset protection by moving to Illinois.
+The State of Illinois has Reciprocity with other states LTC Partnership Programs.
+This is how LTC Partnership reciprocity works: If you purchase a qualifying long term care insurance Partnership Policy in another State, you will not lose your asset protection by moving to Illinois.
 The State of Illinois also recognizes any accumulated asset protection for the Medicaid program qualification, if you’re already receiving benefits under your Partnership long term care policy before moving to Illinois.
 Note that some states do not have this reciprocity.